sahelib25/ck-mlperf/program/generate-target-latency/README.md

 $ ck search experiment --tags=mlperf,scenario.range_singlestream.$tags`
 ```

-You can use the following one-liner to list models with corresponding tags:
+You can use the following one-liner to list tags for particular ranging experiments:
 ```bash
  $ for i in $(ck search experiment --tags=mlperf,scenario.range_singlestream); do echo $i; ck list_tags $i; echo; done
 ```